 Crown King Scramble

-The Crown King Scramble is a point to point 50 kilometers footrace on dirt roads from Lake Pleasant Regional Park to the Crown King Saloon in Crown King, Arizona.
-The route moves from the shores of Lake Pleasant through the Sonoran Desert and scrub, then climbs into juniper and ponderosa pine in the Bradshaw Mountain range.
-The course begins near 1,700 feet elevation and tops out at roughly 6,520 feet, with a listed total elevation gain of 6,828 feet.
+The Crown King Scramble is a point-to-point 50 kilometer (31 mile) footrace from Lake Pleasant Regional Park to Crown King, Arizona.
+The course moves from the shores of Lake Pleasant through the Sonoran Desert and climbs into the Bradshaw Mountain Range, finishing in the town of Crown King at the Crown King Saloon.